NeVAE: A Deep Generative Model for Molecular Graphs: Experiments

-In this section, we first show that our model beats several state of the art machine learning models for molecule design~\cite{dai2018syntax,gomez2016automatic,kusner2017grammar,graphvae,jin2018junction,liu2018constrained} in terms of several relevant quality metrics, \ie, \emph{validity}, \emph{novelty} and \emph{uniqueness}.
-Then, by applying Bayesian optimization over the latent space of molecules provided by our encoder, we also show that our model can find a greater number of molecules that maximize certain desirable properties.
-Finally we show that the continuous latent representations of molecules that our model finds are smooth.
-Appendix contains additional experiments on synthetic data.
+In this section, we first show that \ourmodel\ beats several state of the art machine learning models for molecule design~\cite{dai2018syntax,gomez2016automatic,kusner2017grammar,graphvae,jin2018junction,liu2018constrained} in terms of several relevant quality metrics, \ie, \emph{validity}, \emph{novelty} and \emph{uniqueness}.
+Then, we also show that the continuous latent representations of molecules that our model finds are smooth.
+Finally, we demonstrate that the property-oriented decoder provided by Algorithm~\ref{alg:prop} is able to generate molecules that maximize certain desirable properties more effectively than several baselines based on Bayesian optimization and reinforcement learning.
+Appendix~\ref{app:experiments-syn} contains additional experiments on synthetic data.